 Note that this plant typically thrives well in the shade.

-Hence, make sure to place the plant in a location where it receives at least 70% to 80% of shade.
+Hence, make sure to place the plant where it receives at least 70% to 80% of shade.

-Avoid leaving the plant in an area with consistently low light intensity, as it can severely hamper its growth.
+Avoid leaving the plant in a consistently low light intensity area, as it can severely hamper its growth.

-To accurately assess whether your plant is getting sufficient sunlight exposure, pay attention to flower production.
+Pay attention to flower production to assess whether your plant is getting sufficient sunlight exposure.

 A reduction in flower growth indicates that your plant needs more sunlight.